qixin5/DiffTGen/README.md

 ## Output

 The generated test cases, if any, can be found under `outputdir/testcase` where `outputdir` is the output directory you specified.
-The file named `DiffTGen0Test.java` is an overfitting-indicative test case.
+The file named `DiffTGen0Test.java` is an regression-indicative test case.
 The file named `DiffTGen1Test.java` is a repair-indicative test case.
 The file named `DiffTGen2Test.java` is a defective-indicative test case.
 (A test-case-instrumented version of the faulty program can be found under `outputdir/bug/instru1`.)